-This course teaches students how to develop software for Windows operating systems using Microsoft's premier object-oriented programming language, C#.
-The unique features of the C# language will be covered as well as several components of the .NET Framework under which modern Windows applications run.
-Students will create software using a combination of visual programming tools and traditional coding.
-Topics include Windows Forms, ASP.NET, LINQ, XAML, and Windows Presentation Foundation.
+This course teaches students how to design and implement software in Microsoft's premier object-oriented programming language, C#, used by developers to create Windows applications, cross-platform videogames (Unity game engine), and embedded systems.
+Topics include features of the C# language and the .NET Framework.
+Students will write applications with graphical user interfaces (GUIs) using a combination of traditional coding and visual programming tools.
 Prerequisites: CSI 108 or CSI 237.